RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Encrypted-Databases.md

 As a rule of thumb, most users will probably use a normal passphrase.

-    e.g. if they want to encrypt a database that keeps track of their weight, exercising times or whatever
+    e.g. if they want to encrypt a database that keeps track of their weight, exercise times or whatever

 Applications and libraries might prefer using raw keys for their data.